Cemeteries

 Burials

 Your funeral director will be responsible for contacting us to book a funeral.
 They will also guide you if you need to purchase a burial or ashes site.
 To enquire about a cemetery plot, submit an enquiry at Council's DRC&ME Portal.
-Please note that you will need to create an account if you do not already have one, existing users can simply log in.
+Please note that you will need to create an account if you do not already have one while existing users can simply log in.
 When logged in, visit the dedicated Cemeteries tile to submit an Initial Plot Enquiry.
 For more information on how to purchase a burial or ashes plot, refer to the 'Purchase a Burial or Ashes Plot' section further down on this webpage.

 Cremation

 Dubbo Regional Council does not operate a crematorium.
 If cremation is your preference for your loved one, your funeral director can make the necessary arrangements.
 If you would like to place the ashes at one of our cemeteries you can enquire about an ashes burial site by submitting an enquiry at Council's DRC&ME Portal.
-Please note that you will need to create an account if you do not already have one, existing users can simply log in.
+Please note that you will need to create an account if you do not already have one while existing users can simply log in.
 When logged in, visit the dedicated Cemeteries tile to submit an Ashes Interment Permit Application

 Cemetery Locations

 We are responsible for managing a total of 22 cemeteries across the Dubbo Regional Council Local Government Area.
-These cemeteries are categorised as Active, which means they are available for new site purchases and burials, like the Wellington Lawn Cemetery; or Inactive, which are historic cemeteries where only existing plots can be used, like the Old Dubbo Cemetery.
+These cemeteries are categorised as Active, which means they are available for new site purchases and burials (like the Wellington Lawn Cemetery) or Inactive, which are historic cemeteries where only existing plots can be used (like the Old Dubbo Cemetery).
 Cemeteries in New South Wales are regulated by Cemeteries and Crematoria NSW.
 Information about the relevant legislation can be found on their website; Cemeteries and Crematoria NSW.

 Active cemeteries are available for new site purchases and burials.
 We currently manage a total of 9 active cemeteries.